curateteaching/digitalpedagogy/keywords/social_justice.md

+ ---
+title: Digital Pedagogy in the Humanities
+subtitle: Concepts, Models, and Experiments
+chapter: Social Justice
+URL: keywords/social_justice.md
+author:
+- family: Taylor
+  given: Toniesha
+editor:
+- family: Davis
+  given: Rebecca Frost
+publisher: Modern Language Association
+type: book
+---

 # Social Justice

 ### Toniesha Taylor

 Prairie View A&M University | [http://www.drtonieshaltaylor.com](http://www.drtonieshaltaylor.com)

+##### Publication Status:
+* unreviewed draft
+* draft version undergoing editorial review
+* draft version undergoing peer-to-peer review
+* **draft version undergoing MLA copyediting**
+* awaiting pre-print copy
+* published

+---

 ## CURATORIAL STATEMENT

-The opportunity to think through the ways I teach social justice as not only a theoretical or abstract concept but a concrete manifestation of a world my students and I can build as active citizens has been a wonderful yet arduous task.
-As an activist scholar engaged in teaching research and service at one of the  Historically Black Colleges and Universities (HBCU), I am constantly faced with the question, do I teach for the sake of learning and enlightenment or do I teach for the sake of enlightened action and equity?
-I always work toward the latter.
-So to think critically about the ways I and my colleagues in various disciplines make this possible is a demanding yet joyous task.

-There are three key thoughts or frames that guide my thinking around teaching social justice, discussions with colleagues on how they may engage the same task, and how I have chosen to curate the works included here.
-First, faculty have to be willing, and able, to acknowledge their privileges at all levels and access points.
-The meaning of social justice is more fluid than perhaps scholars engaged in the study of languages and communication are comfortable with.
-It is impossible to find even disciplinary consistency.
-One element that seems consistent in those that teach and engage in social justice pedagogy is the recognition of privilege.
-The idea that you cannot change what you cannot name or that you cannot or will not change a system from which you benefit seems a central conceit.
+Social justice work, as framed here is an embodied first person experience with the understanding that we can only change what we can name and can only name what we can experience.
+There are two key thoughts or frames that guide teaching social justice and how I have chosen to curate the works included here.
+First, faculty must be willing, and able, to acknowledge our privileges at all levels and access points.
+Definitional frames for social justice are more fluid than scholars engaged in the study of languages and communication are comfortable.
+I operationalize social justice pedagogy as engaged the equitable creation of teaching and learning spaces where socially constructed identities are equitably presented, valued and involved in the building and maintenance of society.
+This definition starts with the frame that society, as currently configured, is not equitable.
+Rather, privilege is the social force guiding social interaction.
+To create socially just space, we must name privileges.
 For faculty, this means we must recognize and engage in simple truths about our institutional privileges.
+Research one institutions afford different access points in socially liberal states than those in socially conservative states.
+Private institutions may invest in technology at various rates than a public university were technology is a primary focus.
+Alongside institutional privileges are positional privileges of the faculty at different teaching levels.
 It may be true that the act of teaching social justice theory is revolutionary on a university campus that does not hold equity or equality as a principal tenant of its mission or its lived practice.
-If you are teaching in an institution such as this with the protection of tenure at the rank of full professor you may find it easier to teach the revolution in your classrooms, while your colleague listed in one of many titles afforded the non-tenured (adjunct, lecturer, temporary faculty appointment, seasonal faculty appointment, guest lecturer) may not find teaching revolutionary content so comforting.
-Even the smallest gesture—assigning readings on social justice written during the British period of political enlightenment—may seem a step too far in a community not at all open to the conversation for a faculty member not afforded the employment protections of a medieval system of higher education.
-Let me say here, I have tenure, I recognized my privilege, and I chose to leverage that privilege within the system to mentor and, at times, protect scholars whose desire is to teach, research, and engage in social justice activism in and out of the classroom.
-I ask that when we recognize our privilege, we do not end at the act of acknowledgment, but turn that acknowledgment into action.

-Second, social justice work, or action, is needed at all levels within the system at the same time.
-There are a number of excellent scholar-activists engaged in social justice work in ways that are digital and analog, on and off line.
-Some of those actions cross paths, like a great mix tape, and some stay firmly within their lane with discrete identities, like straight ahead jazz or rhetorical critique of the canonical literature.
-However you work to make a more socially just world, it is important to acknowledge the difference in effect and affect of the work with your students.
-Digital work(s) is often read as having less risk and subsequently less effect, however, the research on cyberbullying suggests that the psychological effects of digital are real.
-Social justice work in digital spaces must occur while work in physical spaces occurs.
-As professors it is important that we stay observant to avoid violence and bullying in digital spaces.
-While it is important to attend protests as protestors or as human rights observers, it is equally important to live tweet protests to get the word out or be in contact with school administrators to facilitate post-protest discussion to ensure policy changes that have a positive impact.
-Ensuring students are clear on the types of actions and the outcomes (known and unknown) and can clearly articulate their level of engagement and active/activist choices is extremely valuable.
+For those teaching with the protection of tenure, at the rank of full professor, it may be easier to teach revolution and practice equity within classrooms.
+While a colleague listed in one of many titles afforded the non-tenured (adjunct, lecturer, seasonal faculty appointment) may not find it comfortable to teach the same content.

+Institutional privilege concerning teaching location and faculty rank is important to recognize since they are framed within socially constructed identity matrix.
+Students and faculty are embodied within racialized, gendered, classed, sexuality presented selves.
+Certain people are deemed citizens or non-citizens, socially accepted or not.
+Our access to systems is tied to our perceived belonging.
+As such, when engaged in social justice work as faculty we need to take the time to have conversations around privilege that are intersectional and equitable.
+At this moment as faculty our power is always present; therefore the same or more time for discussion should be afforded to students whose grades are dependent on their performance of social justice within our classrooms.
+(Johnson 245-255)

-Finally, as instructors with our intersectional privileges, we need to recognize that we teach students with intersectional privileges.
-As people it is importation to understand that teaching and learning about social justice should be about theory, method, and action.
-I began this discussion saying that there are is not one single definition of social justice adhered to by all scholars engaged in this work.
-However, there are theories and philosophies of social justice commonly referred to by those engaged in the work.
-It is important to assign readings to your classes that meet the needs of interdisciplinary work and discussion.
-Social justice is an intersectional interdisciplinary work.
+Second, it is importation to focus teaching and learning through social justice grounded in theory, method, and action (Swartz 4; Wenshu 197).
+The readings, discussions, actions, and activities assigned to courses should meet the needs of interdisciplinary work and analysis.
+Social justice is intersectional and interdisciplinary.
 We cannot fight or change socially unjust systems if we do not know the languages of injustice.
-When we know the languages of injustice (which are inextricably linked to one another), we can replace them with languages of justice.
-Method applies differently to research on social justice versus social justice actions.
-As the instructor, I believe it is my responsibility to engage in actions and teach ethical research methods to ensure my students have a mentor they can follow.
-Actions matter.
-Actions are diverse.
-Actions are lasting.
-To this end, it is important to have application and discussion of social justice within the course time.
-Activists often speak of self-care; this concept particularly applies to teaching and learning.
-Build conversation into your courses and activities.
-Social justice is a hard-won community project, but it does not last if community members cannot replicate the small conversations and actions needed to sustain it.
-It does not matter if you and your students are “in these streets” or you are engaged in writing, reading, and communication—it matters that the actions taken can be sustained by the community.
-That means you have to talk with and care for each other.

-Curating the keyword social justice forced me to consider the number of ways in which I engage in digital pedagogy, digital humanities, and social justice as well as providing an opportunity to talk with my colleagues and friends who do this work well.
-In curating this keyword I have considered the various digital and traditional ways professors work through social justice as a lived praxis.
-Included are ten pieces that demonstrate social justice pedagogy.
+When we are aware of languages of injustice (which are inextricably linked to one another), we can replace them with languages of justice.
+This work starts by looking at our reading lists and activities.
+Do we create assignments to engage in actions that privilege the non-disabled?
+Do we use texts that marginalize or erase Latinx experience?
+Does the focus on digital assume knowledge, access or experience not mentioned in the course instruction?
+These are all questions we need to ask and answer.
+Creating a syllabus that includes digital projects but does not provide time to talk about the construction of racism or transphobia in the comment sections of websites may not yield the level of social change hoped.
+Ensuring students are clear on the types of actions and the outcomes (known and unknown) and can articulate their level of engagement as an active/activist choice is extremely valuable.
+Lasting social change can and does occur when students are invested in and can articulate the change they seek to maintain.
+It does not happen when the digital project created has limited connection to the rest of the world our students, and we inhabit.

+In curating social justice keyword, there are ten pieces that demonstrate digital social justice pedagogy linked to social justice praxis.
 The first three are syllabi focused on social justice that include activities where students have to create digital content as part of the learning process.
 Artifacts 4–6 are class activities related to the third syllabus listed.
-Artifact 7 requires some tech and media engagement by the faculty member and the  students.
-When tied to discussions on the use of words used to create databases, computer programs, and metadata, this activity allows students to think about privilege and language.
-Artifact 8 is a traditional classroom activity that requires no technology.
-As a traditional activity it can be used in a digital humanities class to engage students in discussion to provide language for understanding their privilege or the limits of privilege.
+Artifact 7 focuses discussions on the use of words to create databases, computer programs, and metadata; this activity allows students to think about privilege and language.
+Artifact 8 is an activity focused on embodied privileges.
 Artifacts 9 and 10 are examples of public scholarship.
 As such they allow scholars a way to engage in social justice work at an introductory level as either participants or observers.
-Finally, some elements are self-explanatory (Ronda Ragsdale’s #SoJust Teach-In) where others may need a bit more context (Toniesha Taylor’s COMM 4543 syllabus).
-Each artifact includes a short contextual statement and metadata to add in use.

 ## CURATED ARTIFACTS